 Any student can obtain an unofficial transcript via a computer that has internet access by logging on to the Student Administration System using their unique NetID and password.
 Unofficial transcripts are also available at the Office of the Registrar at Storrs or at any of the regional campuses; however, students should call the regional campus registrar in advance to make arrangements for transcript pickup.

-Submit required documentation: In the event that your FAFSA is selected for verification by the U.S. Department of Education, be prepared to submit documentation to the Office of Student Financial Aid Services (OSFAS) in order to substantiate the data reported on your FAFSA.
+Submit required documentation: In the event that the U.S. Department of Education selects your FAFSA for verification, be prepared to submit documentation in order to substantiate the data reported on your FAFSA.

 Maintain Satisfactory Academic Progress: Federal Regulations require the OSFAS to review the academic progress of students who apply for and/or receive financial assistance.
-All aid applicants are required to maintain a designated grade point average (GPA) and satisfactorily complete a percentage of the number of credit hours attempted.
+All aid recipients are required to maintain a designated grade point average (GPA) and satisfactorily complete a percentage of the number of credit hours attempted.
 A complete text of these requirements is available on the Financial Aid website.

 HuskyCT and University e-mail each require the use of a Net identification number and a password.
 The NetID and password become important tools to be used to register for classes, obtain grade transcripts and schedules, and change contact information.
-Questions regarding NetID and password should be referred to the UITS Help Center.
+Questions regarding NetID and password should be referred to the ITS Help Center.

-Each student is assigned a randomly selected, unique USER ID number which is used primarily by administrative offices as an identifier in the Student Administration System.
+Each student is assigned a randomly selected, unique USER ID number, which is used primarily by administrative offices as an identifier in the Student Administration System.